bparanj/crystal/security/linux/virtual-memory.md

    - Virtual memory divides the available memory into address spaces.
 Each process in Linux has its own virtual address space, which is divided into different regions such as the stack, heap, and text segments.

 2. **Paging**:
    - The system divides virtual memory into blocks of physical memory called pages.
-A page typically is 4 KB in size.
+A page  is 4 KB in size.
 When a program needs more memory than is physically available, some of the data is swapped out to a space on the disk called the swap space.

 3. **Swap Space**:
    - Swap space is a portion of the hard disk designated to store parts of the memory that are not currently in use.
 This space acts as an overflow area for when the physical RAM is fully utilized.